BA (Hons) Music

 To develop students’ critical understanding of the theoretical and conceptual issues central to musical practice and the social, historical and cultural context in which it takes place.

 To provide an environment in which the student has the possibility of changing their view of the world and their interaction with it both artistically and intellectually.

 To foster high-level ethical and professional standards and an awareness of the possibilities offered by existing and new developments in music to expand their application areas.

 To develop autonomous learners capable of applying intellectual and practical skills in music appropriate to employment, further study or life-long learning.

-Full details of the content of the BA (Hons) Music degree, and pathways available can be found through the degree handbook and pathway documents, downloadable below.
+Full details of the content of the BA (Hons) Music degree, and pathways available can be found through the Degree Handbook, Programme Specification and Pathway documents, downloadable below.
 If you need more information about the content of this Open degree and the course units available through it, please call the office to speak to an advisor.

 Programme Leader for Music

 I studied flute and composition at the Royal College of Music in London, where I recently also completed a PhD, researching the development of repertoire for Kingma System (quartertone) flutes.
 My career encompasses performing, research, teaching and publishing, as well as arranging and composing.

 I have been teaching the flute privately since the late 1980s and have held positions in educational establishments such as Morley College, Wycombe Abbey School, Nottingham University, London College of Music and currently Royal Holloway University of London where I am also an Honorary Research Associate.
 I have given masterclasses and workshops for flute players and composers at some of the world’s leading institutions, such as the Juilliard School of Music in New York, CalArts and UCLA in Los Angeles and at all of the major London music colleges.
 My association with the Open College of Arts came initially through being a student on the photography courses, and I have been a tutor on the music courses since February 2007.
 I am currently Programme Leader for Music.